freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 760.1

-Your bug fix is in.
+Your bug fix is merged into the `main` branch.
 Switch back to your feature branch so you can continue adding column references.

 #### HINTS

+- Check your branches if you need to get the name of the branch
 - Use `git checkout branch_name` to switch to a branch
 - Enter `git checkout feat/add-column-references` into the terminal and press enter